JGL/CCIDiploma-AutumnWinter2020/README.md

 ## Experiment/Play projects

-In addition to the **formal assessment** at the end of **Blocks 1 and 2**, I will be setting weekly **Experiment/play** projects.
-We will discuss and work on the weekly projects in groups of three on Monday afternoons during the **Experiment/play** hour.
-The weekly **Experiment/play** projects won't be assessed, but will be in your interest to complete.
+In addition to the **formal assessment** at the end of **Blocks 1 and 2**, I will be setting weekly **Experiment/play** exercises.
+We will discuss and work on the weekly exercises in groups of three on Monday afternoons during the **Experiment/play** hour.
+The weekly **Experiment/play** exercises won't be assessed, but will be in your interest to complete.

-The **Experiment/play** projects will be based on exercises from the upcoming [Code as Creative Medium: An educator's handbook](https://mitpress.mit.edu/books/code-creative-medium) by [Golan Levin](http://flong.com/) and [Tega Brain](http://tegabrain.com/).
+The **Experiment/play** exercises will be based on excerpts from the upcoming [Code as Creative Medium: An educator's handbook](https://mitpress.mit.edu/books/code-creative-medium) by [Golan Levin](http://flong.com/) and [Tega Brain](http://tegabrain.com/).

 Remember that small, short, technical exercises can be the root of much bigger ideas and projects that could last a lifetime.